Rakul Preet Singh: Career fluctuations (2019–present)

-Personal life and other work
+Personal life

-Singh is in a relationship with actor and producer Jackky Bhagnani.
-As of 2020, Singh lives in Hyderabad and has a house in Mumbai.

-In 2017, Singh was appointed as the brand ambassador for Beti Bachao, Beti Padhao programme by the Government of Telangana.
-She became the mentor of the South Zone during the Femina Miss India 2018 contest.
-Singh has often walked the ramp for Lakshmi Manchu's Charity Fashion show, for the NGO "Teach for Change".
-During Covid-19 crisis, she provided food to 200-250 families in a slum in Gurugram and also did a crowdfunding to raise funds for Covid relief.

-Singh has an active franchise of three functional training gyms of F45 Training.
-Two of them are in Hyderabad, located in the suburbs of Gachibowli and Kokapet, while the other is in Visakhapatnam.
-In 2021, Singh co-founded and launched an app called "Starring You", with her brother Aman.
-It helps aspirants overcome the hurdle of physical distances and boundaries.

-Public image
+In 2021, Singh made her relationship with actor-producer Jackky Bhagnani, official.
+On 21 February 2024, Singh married Bhagnani in a traditional Hindu wedding ceremony in Goa.
+Up until her wedding, Singh lived in Hyderabad, later shifted to Mumbai permanently where she owns a house as well.

+Other work and media image

-Singh is considered among the most popular actor of Telugu cinema.
+Singh is considered among the most popular actors of Telugu cinema.
 She stood at the 17th place on Forbes India's most influential stars on Instagram in South cinema for the year 2021.
 Filmfares Tanisha Bhattacharya stated that Singh has an "impressive filmography", she said, "Rakul's stellar roles showcase how talented the actress is.
 She is proving her mettle of being a bankable actor."
 Pratiksha Acharya of Grazia noted, "Walking the line between South Indian cinema and Bollywood, Rakul has quickly made herself a force to reckon with."
+In 2024, Singh was placed 82nd on IMDb's List of 100 Most Viewed Indian Stars.

 Singh has frequently featured in Times' 50 Most Desirable Woman list.
 She ranked 34th in 2018, 24th in 2019, and 14th in 2020.
-In Hyderabad Times' 30 Most Desirable Woman list, she was placed 9th in 2018, 7th in 2019 and in 2020.
+In Hyderabad Times' 30 Most Desirable Woman list, she was placed 9th in 2018, 7th in 2019 and 4th in 2020.
 She ranked 11th in 2018 and 12th in 2019 in Chennai Times' 30 Most Desirable Woman.
 Singh is a prominent celebrity endorser for brands and products including Eva, Liberty Shoes and AccessHer.
+In 2017, Singh was appointed as the brand ambassador for Beti Bachao, Beti Padhao programme by the Government of Telangana.
+She became the mentor of the South Zone during the Femina Miss India 2018 contest.
+Singh has often walked the ramp for Lakshmi Manchu's Charity Fashion show, for the NGO "Teach for Change".
+During COVID-19 crisis, she provided food to 200–250 families in a slum in Gurugram and also did a crowdfunding to raise funds for Covid relief.

+Singh has an active franchise of three functional training gyms of F45 Training.
+Two of them are in Hyderabad, located in the suburbs of Gachibowli and Kokapet, while the other is in Visakhapatnam.
+In 2021, Singh co-founded and launched an app called "Starring You", with her brother Aman.
+It helps aspirants overcome the hurdle of physical distances and boundaries.
+In 2023, Singh performed in Doha for the "Entertainer No. 1" tour, alongside Shahid Kapoor, Varun Dhawan, Tiger Shroff, Kiara Advani, Jacqueline Fernandez and Ash King.
+In 2024, Singh partnered with Curefoods to launch Arambam, a millet-based dine-in restaurant in Hyderabad.